NARAYANA3399/E-COM_Basic_WebApplication/README.md

 2. Set Up the Application
 * If using MySQL, update the database properties in 'application.properties'.

-3.Run the Application:
+3. Run the Application:
 * Open the project in your IDE (e.g., IntelliJ or VS Code).
 * Run the BugTrackerApplication.java class.
 * The application should now be running at 'http://localhost:8080'.

-4. Test the API Endpoints:
+## 4. Test the API Endpoints:

 ## Use Browser or any API client to test the following endpoints: